 Taxis are not the most economical way to get around Verona.
 Walking or using the train is really your best option to weave your way through the crowds and get to the attractions you want to see.
 Just remember to stay alert as you move through the crowds and ride the train.

 It can be a bit confusing when traveling to a foreign country and not knowing how to call for help should the need arise.
 Before you arrive in Verona, program some of these important emergency phone numbers into your phone or jot them down and keep them with your important papers.

 Another good idea is to put the phone number and address of your country’s embassy in Italy.
 Copies of your important documents should also be tucked into your luggage in case you lose anything while on vacation.
-Using a Bounce luggage locker will keep your things, including paperwork, safe while you're exploring Verona.

 - Italy Country Code: 39

 - State Police: 113